ahmedlabib02/db-engine/README.md

 2. Import the project into your preferred Java IDE (Eclipse, IntelliJ, or NetBeans).
 3. Run the project.

+## SQL Parser
+We've developed an SQL parser using ANTLR, which adds SQL query support to the database engine.
+The SQL parser supports the following SQL operations:
+- "INSERT"
+- "DELETE"
+- "SELECT"

 ## Contributors
 - [Ahmed Labib] (https://github.com/ahmedlabib02)
 - [Omar elKord] (https://github.com/omarelkord)